Colorado Department of Human Services - Denver, Colorado

 The government defines a “long-term unemployed” person as someone who has actively searched for work in the last four weeks and has been out of work for 27 weeks or more.
 When unemployment reached a record high in 2009, 6.7 million people—45% of all unemployed people—had been out of work for 27 weeks or longer.

 And although unemployment rates have recovered since the Great Recession, the proportion of the jobless who were considered to be long-term unemployed was 20% in 2018.
 That’s higher than before the recession.
-And again, minorities and older people are faring far worse.
-In 2014, 39.6% of unemployed black Americans had been out of work for 27 weeks or longer.
+And again, people of color and older people are faring far worse.
+In 2014, 39.6% of unemployed Black Americans had been out of work for 27 weeks or longer.
 In the same year, 44.6% of those aged 55 and older were counted among the long-term unemployed.

 Shockingly, long-term unemployment doesn’t vary by education level.
 Those who have completed their high school and college degrees and who have been out of work for 27 weeks or more are not any more likely to find a job than their less-educated peers.